giantswarm/docs/src/content/vintage/getting-started/observability/logging/audit-logs/index.md

 ---
-linkTitle: Audit logging
+linkTitle: Audit logs
-title: Audit logging
+title: Audit logs
 description: A guide explaining how to interact with audit logs on Giant Swarm clusters.
 weight: 50
 menu: